Spinney20/ScooterAudioSystem/README.md

 | MP3 Player TX      | D11               | Serial communication with MP3 player TX    |
 | MP3 Player GND     | GND               | Ground connection                          |
 | MP3 Player VCC     | 5V                | Power supply                               |

 ---

+## Features

+- **Dynamic Audio Feedback**: Sounds change based on motion detected by the Hall sensor.
+- **Modular Design**: Easily customizable to add more states or adjust audio files.
+- **Realistic Simulation**: Acceleration and deceleration transitions closely mimic real scooter dynamics.

+---

+## Overview

+This project simulates the sound feedback of an electric scooter using an **Arduino Nano**, a **Hall effect sensor**, and an **MP3 player module**.
+The system plays specific sound files corresponding to the following states:

+- **Start**: Plays a startup sound when the system powers on.
+- **Idle**: Plays a continuous idle sound when the scooter is stationary.
+- **Acceleration**: Plays an acceleration sound when the scooter starts moving.
+- **Deceleration + Idle**: Plays a combined sound for deceleration and transitioning back to idle after acceleration.

+The goal is to simulate realistic scooter behavior while providing audio cues for enhanced safety and visibility in traffic.

+---